THE LAST TO DIE: Semiotics of Hope between Religion and Ethics

 PROGRAM

-Frédéric VANDENBERGHE, Rio de Janeiro State University, Brazil
+Frédéric VANDENBERGHE, State University of Rio de Janeiro, Brazil

 Yunhee LEE, Hankuk University of Foreign Studies, Seoul, Republic of Korea